dany1061/3os.org/src/index.md

     * Main page content remake
     * Beta test section inside [Template](markdownCheatSheet/template.md "Markdown Template") for our team to test new features

-!!! info "21/10/18 New Windows Guides and How-To"
-    New section added to Windows - Windows Guides and How-To
-    Includes 2 new guides:

-    * Auto Login Without Password at Boot
-    * Add Program to Startup - Windows 7, 8, 10 & Servers
-    * Reboot or Shutdown Windows From Command Line (CMD)

 !!! warning ""
     Full Changelog & Commits to the _3os Project_ can be found [here](CHANGELOG.md "Full CHANGELOG")